Trekking in Banaue – An untouched Unesco World Heritage Area

 Banaue is a small community in the north of Luzon.
 It is the island where you also find the capital – Manila.
-It lies in the jungle with lots of mountains.
+It lies in the jungle, surrounded by lots of mountains.
 Mt Amuyao (2628 m) is the highest one of them.
 The whole area is very wet and humid.
 So prepare for a sweaty experience.
 The rice terraces you can find there are older than 2.000 years.
 Especially the ones in Batad and Bagaan are really impressive.

 It is still a pretty untouched area, even though tourism already took over.
 You only find small villages here and there.
 The whole region has 171 ethnolinguistic groups and once every 3 years the people have an ethnic festival, which is very important for the local culture.
 The native people wear fancy dresses, drink a lot of rice wine and celebrate for a good future.
 Nowerdays this festival is used to integrate the local people into the modern society and luckily not as a marketing instrument for the goverment.

 Trekking in Banaue – How to get there